AMReX-Astro/Castro/Docs/source/getting_started.rst

 .. note::

-   Castro has two source dependencies: AMReX, the adaptive mesh library, and Microphysics, the collection of equations of state, reaction networks, and other microphysics.
-The instructions below describe how to get these dependencies.
+   Castro has two source dependencies: `AMReX <https://github.com/AMReX-Codes/amrex>`_, the adaptive mesh library, and `StarKiller Microphysics <https://github.com/starkiller-astro/Microphysics>`_, the collection of equations of state, reaction networks, and other microphysics.
+The instructions below describe how to get these dependencies automatically with Castro.

 Downloading the Code
 ====================